camunda/camunda-docs-manual/site/src/documents/guides/migration-guide/chapters/31-migrate-from-camunda-bpm-71/30-migrate-server.html.md

 * Install the camunda BPM 7.2 web applications (camunda webapp and engine-rest).
 Associate the installed web applications with the `Camunda` shared library.
 Otherwise there will be missing resources during runtime.
 Start the web applications afterwards.
 * For each previously deployed process application: associate the `Camunda` shared library with them.
 Otherwise they will fail to start because required resources are missing.

+## Oracle WebLogic Server 12c

+### Upgrade the Oracle WebLogic Server

+With camunda BPM 7.2, we now embed the RAR into the EAR for the camunda BPM platform.
+See [installing camunda BPM platform on Oracle WebLogic Server](ref:/guides/installation-guide/wls/).
+The recommended upgrade steps are:

+* Stop all process applications.
+* Stop and delete the 7.1 camunda BPM platform EAR, RAR and web applications.
+* Stop the server.
+* Delete all camunda BPM related libraries from the `$WLS_DOMAIN_HOME/lib` directory and replace them with the camunda BPM 7.2 shared libraries.
+* Start the server.
+* Install the camunda BPM 7.2 platform EAR.
+The RAR previously included with camunda BPM 7.1 is now embedded in the EAR, so you do not have to install it separately.